Unusual Dog Breeds

 Fila Brasileiro

 One of the few breeds that includes temperament tests in the breed standard and the only dog breed that has been purposely developed over centuries to deeply dislike the humans they were not raised with.
 Filas also have a very typical camel gait.
-More about the Fila
+More about the Fila.

 New Guinea Singing Dog

 Newfoundland: A breed with webbed feet used to assist emergency services in sea rescue.
 A drawback in this breed are overzealous Newfoundlands who tend to 'rescue' anyone in the water regardless of their need to be rescued.
+There are some other dog breeds with webbed feet, especially water dogs.
+See: Newfoundland.

 Norwegian Lundehund peculiarities of this breed would be considered a fault in other dog breeds, but were purposely bred for in Lundehund's native Norway.
 The Norwegian Lundehunds have six toes on each foot that allow them to climb on vertical cliffs and their neck joints enable them to bend their head backward over their shoulders so that their forehead touches its back.

 The Norwegian Lundehund can also close their ear canals at will (to protect them against dirt and moisture) and are able to bend their head 180 degrees backwards over their shoulders.
 Their fore-shoulder joints are extremely flexible and empower both front legs to be stretched straight out to both sides, for greater ease in swimming and maneuvering in the narrow crevices in Norwegian sea-side cliffs where their avian prey lives.
-For this and other Norwegian and Scandinavian dog breeds, see Nordic dog breeds
+For this and other Norwegian and Scandinavian dog breeds, see Scandinavian dog breeds

 Puli: